Telenor: Research

-Machine-to-machine
+Internet of Things (IoT) and Machine-to-machine

 Telenor started exploring the M2M potentials in 2000, when Telenor R&D established a project both aimed at technology, services and business models.
 This was further spurred when Telenor acquired the Swedish mobile company Europolitan, which contained parts of Vodafone's research capabilities in the area.
 As a result, two separate companies have been established: Telenor Connexion in Stockholm, Sweden (aiming higher up in the M2M value chain), and Telenor Objects (aiming further down in the value chain).
-The initiative has resulted in a substantial market share of Europe's fast-growing M2M market and is being used by Nissan in Europe to connect its customers' Electric Cars.
+The initiative has resulted in a substantial market share of Europe's fast-growing M2M market and is being used by Nissan in Europe to connect its customers' electric cars.
+As of 2017,Telenor Objects is no longer active.

+In 2021, Telenor unified its IoT operations under the brand Telenor IoT, combining Telenor Connexion with other units into a single global team of about 200 specialists.
+Analysts have included Telenor in Gartner’s Magic Quadrant for Managed IoT Connectivity Services and Transforma Insights’ CSP IoT Peer Benchmarking 2024.In 2025, trade publications reported that Telenor IoT had surpassed 25 million SIMs deployed, and through a partnership with Verizon Business enabled customers to access local U.S. networks via eSIM.

 Broadcast

 Telenor's wholly owned subsidiary Canal Digital is a leading TV content distributor in the Nordic region with about 2.7 million customers in 2011.
-On 13 April, 2021, the merger of Canal Digital and Viasat in Allente was completed.
+On 13 April 2021, the merger of Canal Digital and Viasat in Allente was completed.

 Telenor also operates the national terrestrial broadcast network in Norway, through its subsidiary Norkring.